sonocotta/esparagus-media-center/README.md

 ## Esparagus Audio Brick

 The **Esparagus Audio Brick** is a new addition to the Esparagus line of ESP32-based audio hardware.
 Similar to the Louder Esparagus boards for the most part, the Audio Brick uses the newer TAS5825M DAC/amp, which is a considerably more capable chip with considerably better efficiency figures.
-It is designed with Home Assistant in mind, so it is a little less about looks, and a little more about longevity and practicality.
+It is designed with Home Assistant in mind, so it is a little less about looks and a little more about longevity and practicality.

 Our Crowd Supply [campaign](https://www.crowdsupply.com/sonocotta/esparagus-audio-brick) is underway.
 Please consider subscribing to make this project go live.